hennique/simple_projects/README.md

-# listadecompras
+# simple_projects

-A simple code for the purpose of being a shopping list.
-It was made to familiarize myself with GitHub.
+A list of simple projects to familiarize myself with GitHub.